 Much like Mondo, most of the 100+ routes in Valhalla are in the 5.10-5.12 range.
 Unlike some of the lower crags, the routes are yet to become polished and are spectacular.

 French Cattle Ranch is accessed from the same parking lot and trailhead as Valhalla.
 It contains the fantastic area known as the Back Forty plus Big Kahuna Pillar.
 There’s something for everyone here with some especially great moderates and gnarly hard 12s & 13s.

 The fine print here is that it’s a longer hike than any other area in the canyon but it’s worth it.

 Lake Point is the surprising gem of Ten Sleep.
 You usually think of Tensleep Canyon as being in a canyon so you might not think that the ridge that towers above the canyon contains the best routes of Tensleep.

-Lake Point is sport climbers dream, full of amazing juggy pocket lines.
-Lake point has plenty of great 5.10-5.11 routes but it’s also one of the best areas for beginners with it’s easy lines on Tilt-a-Wall.
+Lake Point is a sports climber’s dream, full of amazing juggy picket lines.
+Lake Point has plenty of great 5.10-5.11 routes but it’s also one of the best areas for beginners with its easy lines on Tilt-a-Wall.